 General Information on FMCBC’s Member Club Grant Program

 Click here to view past projects funded by the Member Club Grant Program.
-Some of the projects which have been funding by FMCBC Member Club Grants include trail construction, tool purchases, hut renovations, and bridge building.
+Some of the projects which have been funded by FMCBC Member Club Grants include trail construction, tool purchases, hut renovations, and bridge building.

 Grant applications are due by April 30th (11:59pm).
 Grants are awarded during the FMCBC’s Annual General Meeting.